15 Crawlability Problems & How to Fix Them

 Allow: /

-In other cases, only certain pages or sections are blocked.
-For instance:
+In some cases, only specific pages or sections are blocked.
+For example:

 User-agent: *